Skip to Content

 • Space-level agent routing — assign different agents to different Spaces

-• Text-based responses with conversation memory and opt-in space context awareness
+• Conversation memory and opt-in space context awareness

 • Async processing with instant acknowledgment